 By issuing a ‘postponement notice’ employers can exclude such employees from the L G P S. However, any employee who is not in the Scheme but is eligible for membership of the L G P S has the right to opt into the L G P S at any time.
 If the employee does so, they would be brought into the Scheme on the first day of the payment period following the date they submit their election to join the Scheme to their employer.

-If a person employed under a contract of less than three months has that contract extended to be for three months or more and they have not already joined the L G P S they should be brought into the Scheme on the first day of the payment period following the extension to the contract of employment.
+If a person employed under a contract of less than three months has that contract extended to be for three months or more and they have not already joined the L G P S, they should be brought into the Scheme on the first day of the payment period following the extension to the contract of employment.

 NB: The terms in quotation marks in the text above all relate to automatic enrolment and are defined in the Pensions Act 2008.